manhjava/sevenone/README.txt

 AppFuse2 Basic Spring MVC Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and myproject.
+If you're2 reading this then you've created your new project using Maven and myproject.
 You have only created the shell of an AppFuse Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 The pom.xml file is